-The POWs in the camp worked in a copper mine owned by Mitsubishi Mining Company.
 During the winter, Joe and the other POWs had to walk through snow that was often two feet deep.
 To get into the mine, the POWs climbed up the side of a mountain and down 472 stairs into the mine.
-When they got the bottom, the guards who had escorted them were always waiting for them.
-The POWs finally discovered that the guards used an entrance that had been cut through the side of the mountain.
+When they got to the bottom, the guards who had escorted them were always waiting for them.
+The POWs finally discovered that the guards used an entrance that had been cut through the side of the mountain but still made the POWs use the stairs.

 The POWs believed the mine supervisors wanted to work them to death.
 At the mine, the POWs were divided among drillers, car loaders, and car pushers, with the miners having the worst job.
 The work in the mine was dirty, dangerous, and difficult.
 Each miner was given a carbide headlamp as his only lighting.
 A quota was set but the Japanese were always raising the quota.
 The number of carloads mined by the men was never enough.
 The POWs were beaten for not working hard enough or fast enough.
 Many shafts of the mine were so low that the miners had to crawl through to get to the ore.
 Some shafts had standing water with threats of sudden flooding.